tvoul/azure-dynamic-monitor/README.md

 List a group of Azure resources to retrieve the names of functions and then query application insights.
-This script-set is meant to be deployed as an Azure Function.
+This script-set is meant to be deployed as an Azure Function timer trigger.

 ## How it works
 Using Azure Resource Manager and Azure REST-API, list the resources inside a resource group. \